-Overall, our conclusion is that the last two years have delivered significantly below average levels of sunshine at all three locations and that in the long term we should see better performance.
+Overall, our conclusion is that the last three years have delivered significantly below average levels of sunshine at all three locations, but that in the long term we should see better performance.

-Impact on BWCE income and member returns
+5. Impact on BWCE income and member returns